 Avoiding fraud and abuse is a serious matter, as is knowing how to respond if a government audit flags your practice for an investigation.
 Fortunately, help is available.

-In addition, TMA has a new seminar and a new book to help you understand what constitutes fraud and abuse — and how you can avoid such claims in your practice.
-Both offer continuing education credit, including ethics:
+In addition, TMA has a new book to help you understand what constitutes fraud and abuse — and how you can avoid such claims in your practice.
+It offers continuing education credit, including ethics:

 Published Aug.
 28, 2012